Frequently asked questions

 6. What is an Office Bearer and why am I required to provide this?

 Within the application you are required to provide the contact details for two ‘office bearers’.
 These details are required if you are successful and will be who is directed to sign the grant agreement.
-Having these details upfront, helps to streamline the grant process.
+Providing these details upfront helps to streamline the grant process.

-The Second Office Bearer could include a Vice President, Treasurer, Finance Officer, Vice Principal.
+The Second Office Bearer could include a Vice President, Treasurer, Finance Officer, or Vice Principal.

 For sponsored projects, the office bearer details need to be those of the sponsor organisation.